Skip to content

 By late afternoon, the clouds had rolled in and it started to rain again… a pattern that looked a lot like the day before.
 This made us a bit nervous with rumors about unfavorable forecast changes being reported by others in the area.

 We discussed a few options and finally settled on getting up around midnight in order to be on the trail by 1am.
-Our primary objective was to tag the top and get back by 2:30p in order to minimize any chance of getting caught in a storm.
+Our primary objective was to tag the top and be back down by 2:30p in order to minimize any chance of getting caught in a storm.

 Leave a Reply Cancel reply